 When you go on your first date with someone, your goal is to keep things comfortable; ‘no awkwardness’ should be your policy.
 I get it, but a Tinder first date is different.
 You’re essentially two strangers.
 This is why discussing your expectations and intentions are very important.

 You don’t have to do this immediately.
-Proper Tinder first date etiquette is, to begin with, a simple conversation.
+Proper Tinder first date etiquette is to begin with a simple conversation.
 Let the initial awkwardness disappear.
-Flirting will also help, say something like, “I imagined you a little differently but…reality is definitely better.”
+Flirting will also help; try saying something like, “I imagined you a little differently but…the reality is definitely better.”

 Related Reading: Relationship Advice For Couples- 25 Ways To Strengthen Your Bond

 This one is a bit important of all the rules for Tinder, so pay attention.
 Your first date must be in a public place.
 Online dating can be dangerous, so, it’s the proper Tinder first date etiquette to pick a place where both of you feel secure and at ease.
 If you suggest something like your house, it may feel creepy.